Generating extraction plates¶

 - A new window will open displaying a map of a 96 well extraction plate.
 The FIMS data must be uploaded to an empty extraction plate so that the each specimen’s field data is correctly associated with that same specimen’s laboratory workflow.

 - Insert a name for the extraction plate into the relevant field in the window.
+(See the LIMS naming conventions for best practices.)

 - Click the “Bulk Edit” button (found in the toolbar, as seen in image above).
 This will allow you to attach the FIMS meta-data from all tissues to each tissue’s associated workflow in LIMS.